 - Are you writing a test, and you want to make sure

-.- Are you writing a test?
+error.OutOfMemoryis handled correctly?
+In this case, usestd.testing.FailingAllocator.- Are you writing a test?
 In this case, use

-is handled correctly”?
+What does it mean that “OutOfMemory is handled correctly”?
 That my test should handle it correctly?
 Or that the testing framework will handle it correctly?
 When to use which of those two allocators in tests?

 - Finally, if none of the above apply, you need a general purpose allocator.
 Zig’s general purpose allocator is available as a function that takes a comptime struct of configuration options and returns a type.
 Generally, you will set up one

-in your main function, and then pass it or sub-allocators around to various parts of your application.
+std.heap.GeneralPurposeAllocatorin your main function, and then pass it or sub-allocators around to various parts of your application.

 Okay I get that.
 However, what are the cases where I create more than one GPA?
 What if I have a server that creates a thread for every request.
-Should I rather wrap a single allocator (e.g. a GPA) and then wrap it with a ThreadSafeAllocator
+Should I rather wrap a single allocator (e.g. a GPA) and then wrap it with a ThreadSafeAllocator and then use that allocator in every thread?
+Maybe with an ArenaAllocator around it, created in each thread?
+Or should/could each thread create an own GPA?
+What are the pros/cons?

-Yet another question: Are there cases when I should use std.heap.page_allocator
+Yet another question: Are there cases when I should use std.heap.page_allocator?

-Thanks a lot in advance for helping me understand allocation better.
 Maybe other newbies have similar questions when finding the right way to go when it comes to picking an allocator.